Why Adalo Works for Building an Online Learning Platform

 - Integrations with Zapier, Xano, and Airtable

-Scalability Path: Start on the Free plan for prototyping, upgrade to Professional ($52-65/month) for launch, then scale to Team or Business plans as your student base grows.
+Scalability Path: Start on the Free plan for prototyping, upgrade to Professional ($52-65/month) for launch, then scale as your student base grows.
+Adalo 3.0's modular infrastructure scales to serve apps with millions of monthly active users, with no upper ceiling.
 The $185 billion online education market growing at 8.6% annually offers enormous opportunity—Adalo puts it within reach of educators and entrepreneurs without technical backgrounds.

-Real Success: Educational platforms built on no-code tools are capturing significant market share, with mobile-first microlearning and gamification features that Adalo handles natively.
-The platform's 99%+ uptime ensures reliable access for your students.
+Real Success: Over 3 million apps have been created on Adalo, processing 20 million+ data requests daily with 99%+ uptime.
+Educational platforms built on the platform are capturing significant market share, with mobile-first microlearning and gamification features that Adalo handles natively.

 Whether you're an independent educator monetizing your expertise, a corporation building internal training systems, or an entrepreneur launching the next educational marketplace, Adalo provides the complete toolkit without requiring a single line of code.
 The global user base is projected to reach 1.12 billion learners by 2028—and you can serve them starting today.